sebsikora/satellite_terminal/README.md

 ## How to use it?

 Using satellite_terminal in a C++ project is very easy.
-Let's demonstrate this via a trivial example.
+Let's demonstrate this via a simple example.
 <br />
 <br />